Updated Mar 01, 2026

 • Single interface: Data lives exclusively in Adalo's interface

-For solo founders building simple apps under 5,000 records, the internal database provides the fastest path to launch.
-The moment you need team collaboration, advanced automations, or multiple data views, Airtable becomes worth the additional complexity.
+For solo founders building apps where they control all data entry, Adalo's internal database provides the fastest path to launch with zero API complexity.
+The moment you need team collaboration, advanced automations, or multiple data views for different stakeholders, Airtable becomes worth the additional setup.

 Optimizing Performance and Security with Airtable Integrations